Vanity Fair (magazine)

 Vanity Fair is an American monthly magazine of popular culture, fashion, and current affairs published by Condé Nast in the United States.

 The first version of Vanity Fair was published from 1913 to 1936, then it was merged into Vogue.
-Conde Nast revived the title in 1983.
-Vanity Fair currently publishes four international editions of the magazine.
-The four international editions of the magazine are the United Kingdom (since 1991), Italy (since 2003), Spain (since 2008), France (since 2013).
+Conde Nast then revived the title in 1983.
+Vanity Fair currently publishes four international editions which are circulated in the United Kingdom (since 1991), Italy (since 2003), Spain (since 2008) and France (since 2013).

 History

 Dress and Vanity Fair

 Condé Montrose Nast began his magazine empire in 1913 when he purchased the men's fashion magazine Dress, which he renamed Dress and Vanity Fair and later Vanity Fair.
 The magazine thrived throughout the 1920s and reached a circulation of 90,000 copies at its peak.
 However, it became a casualty of the Great Depression and declining advertising revenues.
 Condé Nast announced in December 1935 that Vanity Fair would be folded into Vogue (circulation 156,000) beginning with the March 1936 issue, Vogue incorporated Vanity Fair till the February 1983 issue.

 In 2008, Vanity Fair celebrated 95 years since its debut under Nast (as well as the 25th anniversary of its 1983 relaunch), and the magazine's photographic heritage was memorialized in an exhibition called "Vanity Fair Portraits, 1913–2008" at the National Portrait Gallery in London.
 The exhibition traveled to the Scottish National Portrait Gallery in Edinburgh, the Los Angeles County Museum of Art, and the National Portrait Gallery in Canberra, Australia.
 Vanity Fair: The Portraits, a special jubilee issue and hardback book, was published in the fall of 2008.

 Vanity Fair is a fictitious place ruled by Beelzebub in the book Pilgrim's Progress by John Bunyan.
 Later use of the name was influenced by the well-known 1847–48 novel of the same name by William Makepeace Thackeray.